 What Will Happen the Day of the Hearing?

-If you are unable to find your witness, the Tribunal will likely be reluctant to lose any time in the hearing and may ask you to proceed with another witness, out of your intended order.
+If you are unable to find your witness, the Tribunal will likely be reluctant to lose any time in the hearing and may ask you to proceed with another witness, out of your planned order.
 The Tribunal member will probably want to know what evidence you were expecting the witness to provide.
-If the evidence is crucial, you may want to request an adjournment in order to have the witness attend at another time.
-The Tribunal will usually be very reluctant to agree to this, and will likely want an explanation for the witness failing to show up as expected.
+If the evidence is crucial, you may want to request an adjournment, which means rescheduling to have the witness attend at another time.
+The Tribunal will usually be very reluctant to agree to this and will likely want an explanation for the witness failing to show up as expected.
 It is possible that the Tribunal will order that you must proceed without the witness.

-At the beginning of the hearing, the Tribunal member may also talk about any jurisdictional issues (i.e., issues relating to the Tribunal’s authority to hear the Application) or any problems related to the previous exchange of documents or witness lists.
+At the beginning of the hearing, the Tribunal member may also talk about any jurisdictional issues or any problems related to the previous exchange of documents or witness lists.
+An example of a jurisdictional issues could be if your case relates to housing, it may also or just be a case for the Landlord Tenant Board.
+See our guide on choosing a legal forum for more details on jurisdictional issues for HRTO applications.

 Following your opening statement, the respondent(s) will be able to give an opening statement as well.
-Sometimes the Tribunal member will instead ask a respondent to wait and give an opening statement when you are finished giving your evidence and presenting your witnesses for examination and cross-examination.
+Sometimes the Tribunal member will instead ask a respondent to wait until after you give your evidence and present your witnesses for examination and cross-examination to give their opening statement.

 Before anyone gives testimony at the hearing the Tribunal member will require that person to give a solemn promise to tell only the truth when giving evidence.
 Individuals have the option of swearing on a religious book or item of their choice (called swearing in) or giving a secular solemn promise (called affirmation).

 As the applicant, you will usually be asked by the Vice Chair to present your evidence first.
-You will probably be your own first witness, and begin by telling your story.
-You will need to bring with you and identify any relevant documents that you have shared with the other parties.
-Even though you have filed your documents at the Tribunal, the Tribunal member can only consider the documents in deciding your case if the document is introduced by you or one of your witnesses in your testimony during the hearing.
+You will probably be your own first witness and will begin your evidence by telling your story.
+You will not be able to read from notes when giving your oral testimony as a witness You will need to bring with you and identify any relevant documents that you have shared with the other parties.
+Even though you have filed your documents at the Tribunal, the Tribunal member can only consider the documents in their decision if it is presented by you or one of your witnesses in your testimony during the hearing.
 You must explain how the documents relate to the events that occurred.

-When you give your evidence, you may also want to refer to any written documents that the other parties have filed at the Tribunal.
-If you can explain why a document helps your side of the case or is unreliable and should not be considered.
+When you give your evidence, you may also want to refer to any written documents that the other parties have filed at the Tribunal, if you can explain why the document helps your side of the case or is unreliable and should not be considered.

 After your own testimony, you can ask your first witness to testify.
 Start by asking your witness to state their name and relationship to you.
 Then ask the questions that you have prepared to help the witness tell the Tribunal about their knowledge of the facts and events that support your case.